hollyouellette/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

 ![](https://github.com/hollyouellette/kickstarter-analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png?raw=true)
+_figure 1.1.
+This line chart showcases the Successful, Failed and Canceled outcomes of Theatre Kickstarters in relation to the month that they were launched._

 ### Analysis of Outcomes Based on Goals

 ![](https://github.com/hollyouellette/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png?raw=true)

+_figure 1.2.
+This line chart showcases the percentage of Successful, Failed and Canceled Outcomes of Kickstarters of the Plays Subcatogory in relation to their fundraising goal._

 ### Challenges and Difficulties Encountered